Msambweni: Landmarks

 On a 40 ft clifftop is the Msambweni Beach House, set in 28 acres with a 700 ft stretch of private beach.
+Nearby is Kaya Imani, a popular artistic, eco friendly, off-the-grid getaway destination by the beach which sits on a tranquil indigenous forest.

 Although predominantly Muslim, the town has an interdenominational church.
 Immediately to the north of Msambweni is the Koromojo Dam. and between Msambweni and Kwale is the Shimba Hills National Reserve.
 There is a marine reserve at Shimoni beyond Funzi Island to the south.